nataliadavtyan/travel-journal/README.md

 This is a rebuild of a fictional travel journal featuring information about the three latest trips, prepared for a workshop on using Styled Components.

 ## Features
-The journal includes the dates, location and description about the trips.
+The journal includes the dates, locations and descriptions about the trips.

 ## Technologies
 The project is built using: